A generalization of formal multiple zeta values related to multiple Eisenstein series and multiple q-zeta values: The algebra

 \end{thm} We call the elements $G\binom{k_1,\ldots,k_d}{m_1,\ldots,m_d}$, $k_1,\ldots,k_d\geq1,\ m_1,\ldots,m_d\geq0$ the \emph{combinatorial bi-multiple Eisenstein series}.
 We set for all $k_1,\ldots,k_d\geq1$

-and call those elements \emph{combinatorial multiple Eisenstein series}.
-Combinatorial multiple Eisenstein series should be seen as the rational version of multiple Eisenstein series given in Definition \ref{def MES}.
+and call those elements \emph{combinatorial multiple Eisenstein series}. \\ The explicit construction of the combinatorial bi-multiple Eisenstein series is given in \cite{bb}.
+For the following, it suffices to define them as the images of the algebra morphism given in Theorem \ref{thm CMES}. \\ Combinatorial multiple Eisenstein series should be seen as the rational version of multiple Eisenstein series given in Definition \ref{def MES}.
 So, we expect them to satisfy the same relations as (regularized) multiple Eisenstein series. \begin{ex} For $k>m\geq0$, we obtain

 \end{ex} So these bi-indices essentially mean that we also include partial derivatives of the combinatorial multiple Eisenstein series.
-It allows to find a variant of the double shuffle relations for the combinatorial bi-multiple Eisenstein series. \begin{ex} Combining the product formula and the swap invariance from Theorem \ref{thm CMES} we obtain for $k_1,k_2\geq1$
+This allows us to find a variant of the double shuffle relations for the combinatorial bi-multiple Eisenstein series. \begin{ex} Combining the product formula and the swap invariance from Theorem \ref{thm CMES} we obtain for $k_1,k_2\geq1$

 \end{ex} Conjecturally, these bi-indices do not yield any new elements and are just a nice tool to describe the relations and product formulas of the combinatorial multiple Eisenstein series.
 Every combinatorial bi-multiple Eisenstein series should be a $\QQ$-linear combination of combinatorial multiple Eisenstein series.
 In other words, we expect the following. \begin{con} {conj G^{f,0} equals G^f}There is a surjective algebra morphism